Skip to main content

 Advanced renal (kidney) cell cancer: Lenvima + everolimus vs. everolimus

-Lenvima is also used in combination with everolimus to treat adults with advanced renal cell carcinoma following one prior treatment called antiangiogenic therapy, another type of cancer-fighting medicine.
+Lenvima is also used in combination with everolimus to treat adults with advanced renal cell carcinoma (RCC) following one prior treatment called antiangiogenic therapy, another type of cancer-fighting medicine.
 This indication was cleared by the FDA in May 2016.

-Hepatocellular (liver) cancer: Lenvima vs. sorafeni
+Hepatocellular (liver) cancer: Lenvima vs. sorafenib

 In August 2018, the FDA cleared Lenvima for the first-line treatment of patients with unresectable hepatocellular carcinoma (HCC), a type of liver cancer that cannot be fully removed with surgery.

-Approval was based on a Phase 3 study against an active comparator (sorafenib, brand name: Nexavar) in unresectable hepatocellular carcinoma.
+Approval was based on a Phase 3 REFLECT study against an active comparator (sorafenib, brand name: Nexavar) in unresectable hepatocellular carcinoma.

 Endometrial cancer: Lenvima plus Keytruda (pembrolizumab) vs. chemotherapy

-In July 2021, the FDA approved Lenvima plus Keytruda (pembrolizumab) for the treatment of patients with advanced endometrial carcinoma (EC) that IS mismatch repair proficient (pMMR), as determined by an FDA-approved test, or NOT microsatellite instability-high (MSI-H), who have disease progression following prior systemic therapy in any setting and are not candidates for curative surgery or radiation.
+In July 2021, the FDA approved Lenvima plus Keytruda (pembrolizumab) for the treatment of patients with advanced endometrial carcinoma (EC) that IS mismatch repair proficient (pMMR) or NOT microsatellite instability-high (MSI-H), as determined by an FDA-approved test, who have disease progression following prior systemic therapy in any setting and are not candidates for curative surgery or radiation.

 Related: How long do you take Lenvima?